sergiomelas/KDE-Plasma-X11-Autorotate/Readme.txt

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 Inportant: This is intended for the stubborn people that want to stay in KDE Plasam on X11, This functionality exists in KDE Plasma on Wayland.
-DO NOT USE IF YOU USE KDE ON WAYLAND !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+DO NOT USE IF YOU USE KDE ON WAYLAND (anyway i check it in the istallation Script !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 Installation Instructions: